Log management in FastNetMon

 2020-03-17 09:40:34,244 [ERROR] Please specify intreface for AF_PACKET

-If you have any log analytics system it make sense to filter our such error messages and look on them precisely.
+If you have a log analytics system, it makes sense to filter out such error messages and look at them manually.

-If you experience some complex issues or support team told you so then you can enable debug level logging:
+If you experience complex issues, or our support team specifically advises, you can enable debug-level logging:

 sudo fcli set main logging_level debug